-The consumption of soda can cause similar damage tantamount to the illegal use of drugs such as methamphetamines or crack cocaine.
 Whoa, hard to believe!
-But tooth erosion can occur from the acid found in soda.
+But the consumption of soda can cause similar damage like the illegal use of drugs such as methamphetamines or crack cocaine.
+The tooth erosion can occur from the acid found in soda.
 According to the study conducted by the peer-reviewed clinical journal of the Academy of General Dentistry, researchers found the same type and severity of damage from tooth erosion in each of the participants.

 If we can be of help, don’t hesitate to contact us for your complimentary consultation.